ThabisoM7/Systems-Programming/README.md

 Building small but powerful tools in C/C++ (and maybe a bit of assembly).

+Using PowerShell scripting to automate tasks, analyze systems, and create my own utilities.

 Here you’ll find:

 Experiments with file handling, process creation, and network sockets.